Resolving Anxious Attachment: The Neuroscience of Moving Forward from Relationships

 Breaking Free from Anxious Attachment

 So, how can we break free from anxious attachment and manage our emotional dysregulation so we are not struggling endlessly with moving on from a relationship?
 The answer lies in understanding the neuroscience behind it and developing a healthier sense of self.
-Neuroscience-based life coaching can help individuals recognize the patterns and triggers that drive their behavior, and develop strategies to overcome them.
+Neuroscience-based practice can help individuals recognize the patterns and triggers that drive their behavior, and develop strategies to overcome them.

 red roses on the ground and a sad man who cannot move on in a relaionship